 In some rollover accidents, the negligence of the company may be the cause of the collision.
 Failure to maintain brakes and failure to replace worn tires are major contributing factors to rollovers.
 Keith Fletcher successfully represented the family of a truck driver against a company who failed to maintain the air brake system of an 18-wheeler resulting in a runaway truck jackknifing and rolling over on the highway in Arizona.
 If your loved one was the victim of a rollover accident due to a trucking company’s failure to maintain the braking system and/or tires, call us for a free consultation.

-If you have been injured due to a tanker truck rollover or crash, a Houston truck accident attorney may be able to help you seek legal recourse.
+If you have been injured due to a tanker truck rollover or crash, our truck wreck attorneys may be able to help you seek legal recourse.
 You may be entitled to compensation if you were: